Svalorzen/CppCopyProposal/README.md

 */
 ```

-A templated type-copy is allowed to implement specialization independently of
+A templated type-copy is allowed to implement specializations independently of
 its type-base.
+However, specializations already present from the type-base
-A template specialization can type-copy another class.
+cannot be overridden.
+Template specializations can type-copy another class.

 ```cpp
 template <typename T>